mlflow/mlflow/ISSUE_TRIAGE.rst

 """"""""
 - ``area/uiux``: Front-end, user experience, javascript, plotting
 - ``area/docker``: Docker use across MLflow's components, such as MLflow Projects and MLflow Models
-- ``area/sqlalchemy``: Use of SQL alchemy in tracking service or model registry
+- ``area/sqlalchemy``: Use of SQLAlchemy in tracking service or model registry
 - ``area/windows``: Windows support

 Language Surface